bcbrown/bookreviews/2017/README.md

 mysticism, the poetic aesthics of the Romantics and pastoral poets, and tea drinkers.

-Quote:
-Meanwhile, let us have a sip of tea.
+> Meanwhile, let us have a sip of tea.
 The afternoon glow is brightening the bamboos, the fountains are bubbling with delight, the soughing of the pines is heard in our kettle.
 Let us dream of evanescence, and linger in the beautiful foolishness of things.